rajeshdaruru/rajeshdaruru/README.md

 ## Hi there 👋, I'm Rajesh

-Software Engineer with 15+ years building cloud infrastructure, DevOps automation, and IAM/security systems at scale — now also working LLM-based agentic architectures.
+Software Engineer with 15+ years building cloud infrastructure, DevOps automation, and IAM/security systems at scale — now focusing on LLM-based agentic architectures and ML infrastructure.

 ## Core Expertise